eliocamp/access-s2_ice-eval/analysis/paper/access-ice.md

 eddy-driven (Raphael, Hobbs, and Wainer 2011; M. England, Polvani, and Sun 2018; M. R. England et al. 2020; H. C. Ayres et al. 2022).

-Correctly modelling Antarctic sea ice is not only necessary for process understanding and climate projections to inform adaptation strategies.
+Correctly modelling Antarctic sea undsen sector and the Amundsen-Bellingshausen sector (Fice is not only necessary for process understanding and climate projections to inform adaptation strategies.
 Accurate seasonal to subseasonal forecast are crucial for operations in and around the Antarctic continent Wagner et al. (2020).
 However,